stts-se/segment_checker/README.md

 Source data should be placed in a folder titled `source` inside the project folder.
 In this example, we will use `data/<projectname>/source`.

+3. Start the application server

+`go run cmd/serv/main-go -serve cmd/serv/static -project data/<projectname>`

+4. Use the application

+Visit `http://localhost:7371` using your browser (Firefox is recommended)

 ## Annotated data

 Annotated data will be placed in a folder named `annotation`, inside the project folder.
 In this example, it will be `data/<projectname>/annotation/`.
 Each segment will be saved in a file named `<id>.json`